Local SEO for Medical Practices: Getting Found by Patients in Your Area

 What Is the Medical Practice Local SEO Foundation?

 Patients start local with searches like "[specialty] near me" or "[specialty] in [neighborhood]."
 Google shows local results (map pack and organic listings).
 The practices in top 3 positions get the majority of clicks.
-Winning practices optimize three areas simultaneously to build local authority.
+Winning practices optimise three areas simultaneously to build local authority.

 Google Business Profile: Complete profile with accurate information, high-quality photos, frequent posts, rapid response to reviews.
 A neglected GBP loses patients to competitors who maintain theirs properly.